cyclestreets/mobileweb/README.md

 1. Create an Apache VirtualHost; this is necessary as the site employs mod_rewrite for proper permalink support
 2. Clone this repo
 3. Clone the [Mapboxgljs.LayerViewer library](https://github.com/cyclestreets/Mapboxgljs.LayerViewer) into /js/lib/ or use an alias as per the Apache configuration
-4. Clone the [mobiledev library](https://github.com/cyclestreets/mobiledev) into /js/lib/ or use an alias as per the Apache configuration
+4. Clone the [routing-ui library](https://github.com/cyclestreets/routing-ui) into /js/lib/ or use an alias as per the Apache configuration

 ## Code structure